lalbornoz/midipix_build/etc/README.md

 > N.B.
 Busybox is not supported.
 Awk implementations other than GNU Awk are not supported.

-> N.B. gcc versions >7.5.0 are not supported. clang is not supported.
+> N.B. clang is not supported.

 [Back to top](#table-of-contents)